 They are also working on secure transport protocols such as DNS-over-HTTP/2.

 While available on all platforms including Android, and iOS, let’s talk about Windows 10 PC space.
 Many third-party applications are available – i.e. clients, that can be installed on the devices, and even on the router.
 These tools use multiple layers of DNS resolvers to make it extra secure.

 One such software is Simple DNSCrypt which offers two layers of DNS security, locks the leaking VPN, badly configured DNS, corrects the mistyped URLs and speed up your browsing experience.
 It can also create logs, and block addresses, and domain.

 You should know DNSCrypt is also available for Servers.
 Some of the known clients are DNSCrypt-Wrapper, Unbound by NLnetLabs, supports both DNS-over-TLS and DNSCrypt, dnsdist by PowerDNS, supports both DNS-over-TLS and DNSCrypt, DoH-proxy by Facebook, supports DNS-over-HTTP/2 (DoH) and rust-DoH supports DNS-over-HTTP/2 (DoH).

-We have reviewed a lightweight DNSCrypt Windows client, in full detail along with the installation of it on Windows 10 PC.
-Do check out. if you are interested it install it on your Windows PC.
+We have reviewed a lightweight DNSCrypt Windows client, in full detail, along with its installation on a Windows PC.
+Do check it out.

 More information is available on dnscrypt.info.